appknobs/appknobs-examples/README.md

 # Requirements

 You will need an Appknobs.io app ID, API key and a feature name for these examples to work.

-You can register for free at https://appknobs.io
+You can register a user, create an app, grab the API key and set up features on https://console.appknobs.io

+Read our quickstart guide for [Angular](https://appknobs.io/blog/adding-release-toggles-to-an-angular-app) or [React](https://appknobs.io/blog/implementing-release-toggles-with-react-and-cli) to get familiar with the basic concepts.

 # Setup